roke-to/roketo-contract/streaming/API.md

 ```

 #### `stop_stream`
 Finishing the stream.
 Finished streams can’t be restarted.
 All remaining amount of deposit go’s back to the owner — all streamed deposit will be sent to receiver.
-Can be executed only by the owner of the stream.
+Can be executed only by the owner or the receiver of the stream.
 Expects one yocto as deposit.
 Signature:
 ```json
 {
     "stream_id": "StreamId"